RenzoDD/bitlike/docs/encoding.md

 # Encoding

-The `digibyte.Encoding` namespace contains utilities for encoding information in common formats in the DigiByte ecosystem.
+The `bitlike.Encoding` namespace contains utilities for encoding information in common formats in the cryptocurrency ecosystem.

 ## Base58 & Base58Check